 Now that we’ve covered what a career roadmap template is, let’s get into some different types of career roadmap templates.
 Keep in mind that all career maps should include:

-- Desired job descriptions
+- Desired job descriptions and titles

 - Desired job qualification requirements